kalium222/Note-for-daily-use-of-ubuntu/README.md

 ```
 sudo mkfs -t ext4 /dev/<partition_name>
 ```
-Modity the `/etc/fstab` to let the system mount that partition by adding
+Modify the `/etc/fstab` to let the system mount that partition by adding
 ```
 PARTUUID=<PARTUUID> /mnt/timeshift ext4 defaults 0 0
 ```
-To test without rebooting, run `sudo mount -a`, otherwise you will need to enter the recovery mode if there's problem when checking all your filesystems.
+To test without rebooting, run `sudo mount -a`, otherwise, you will need to enter the recovery mode if there's a problem when checking all your filesystems.
 Take a snapshot often.

 ### Chinese input

 In `Settings`, make sure that there is `汉语` in the language.
 You don't need to set it as the language for your system.
-In the `keyboard`, choose the `Chinese(Intelligent Pinyin)` as your input source.
+In the `keyboard`, choose `Chinese(Intelligent Pinyin)` as your input source.
-You can modify some configuration in the preference such as `Cloud Input` and `Fuzzy syllable`.
+You can modify some configurations in the preference such as `Cloud Input` and `Fuzzy syllable`.
 啊！中文！

 ### Proxy server core